julianorchard/dotfiles/.docs/README-1.md

 >
 > My `dotfiles`, without me, are useless.
 Without my `dotfiles`, I am useless.

-They're mainly used on Windows, Ubuntu, and occasionally with Arch.
-They mainly contain scripts for said systems, as well as Emacs, Vim, and VS Code configurations.
+They're mainly used on Windows, Ubuntu, and occasionally with Arch on my ThinkPad x220.
+They contain scripts for said systems, as well as [Emacs](https://www.gnu.org/software/emacs/), [Vim](https://www.vim.org/), and [VS Code](https://code.visualstudio.com/) configurations.

-## History
+## Background

 I started my journey storing these files with a bare git repo (following steps [here](https://www.atlassian.com/git/tutorials/dotfiles)).
-I then moved to a [literate configuration](https://en.wikipedia.org/wiki/Literate_programming), using Emacs [Org Mode](https://orgmode.org/).
-Finally, I've moved *back to using a bare repo*.
+I then moved to a [literate configuration](https://en.wikipedia.org/wiki/Literate_programming) (which you can still see, [here](https://github.com/julianorchard/dotfiles/tree/literate)), which used Emacs [Org Mode](https://orgmode.org/).
+Finally, I've moved back to using a bare repo.

-Why did I change this?
-Using a literate configuration made everything reproducible, easy to manage, and thoroughly documented!

-The main reason is because I realised I was getting *slightly* too stuck into Emacs, and I still enjoy using Vim and have even started using VS Code (with the Vim plugin installed, of course).
-It also didn't work well on remote servers, as I'm not a fan of terminal Emacs.

-Using a literate configuration made it feel like I was working on a large text document rather than directly with a computer.
-I found I stopped writing as much code and started using Org to manage tasks and things more.
-This was good, but I want to do programming and scripting.
-I stopped writing scripts (in anything by Elisp) which improved my workflow.
+Basically, using a literate configuration made it feel like I was working on a large text document rather than directly with a computer.
+I like Org mode for task management, but writing code in a literate way wasn't as fun (and the same kind of detailed documentation can be achieved with long code comments).

-So I'm back to doing it like this, and I'm happy with that to be honest.

 ## Deploy